babylonchain/babylonchain.github.io/docs/modules/overview.md

 ---

 # Babylon Modules
-These articles provide an overview of the Babylon modules and how they operate.
+🕵️‍♂️ Find out about the Babylon modules and how they function.

+---

 The chart below illustrates a general overview of Babylon's modules.
 ![Architecture](./images/architecture.png)